Geopolitics & Military History

 I want blend my security studies and technology policy backgrounds to work on America’s technology competition with China.
 One lesson that Hertog teaches you is that competition has many faces and changes form throughout history.
 Today, it seems that technology competition will be a key foreign policy issue which spans political, economic, and military domains.
 I would like to work for a US government body such as CFIUS, BIS, or OSTP to help America design a technology strategy which protects our core national interests.

 Jakob Urda is an alum of the War Studies Program, and has since returned for subsequent Hertog programs as a young professional.
 After a course with Dan Blumenthal, he and Dan worked together to research and write an essay on China’s economic and military power.
-Jakob is a senior research specialist at Gartner, a consultancy which studies emerging technologies.
-He is also an M.A. candidate in Security Studies at Georgetown University.
+Jakob is now an associate at Sullivan & Cromwell.

 The “Nixon and China” class I took under Dan Blumenthal is a great example of Hertog’s value.
 Instead of laying out a single viewpoint about a difficult issue, the class used a primary-source focus which forced students to develop their own opinions.
 Reading documents such as Kissinger’s transcripts and Nixon’s op-eds makes clear the enormous complexity of the decisions involved.
 For a generation of young people interested in participating in similarly momentous challenges, this is an invaluable experience.